Location: Aurangabad, Maharashtra

 Entry Fee: Rs40 for Indians, Rs600 for foreign nationals, and free for children below 15 years

-Ajanta Caves date back to as old as 1stcentury CE and 2nd century BCE and were carved out of a 250 ft. wall featuring monasteries and Buddhist halls of worship.
+Ajanta Caves date back to as old as 1st century CE and 2nd century BCE and were carved out of a 250 ft. wall featuring monasteries and Buddhist halls of worship.
 The caves were hidden until the 17th century when a British officer unintentionally discovered these while on a trek.
-However, the Ajanta Caves have been mentioned in the recollections of Chinese Buddhist travelers who came to India in the medieval era.
 The excavation activity was carried out in two separate phases broken by a period of four centuries.
-The first phase overlaps with the regime of Satavahana dynasty from about the 2nd century BCE to 1st century BCE, while the second phase parallels to the Basim branch of the Vakataka dynasty with their Asmaka and Rishika feudatories in the 5th to 6th centuries CE.
-Six caves (caves 8, 9, 10, 12, 13, and 15A) were excavated during the first phase Hinayana followers of Buddhism and in the second phase the rupestrian activity was dominated by the Mahayana followers of Buddhism, where Buddha was revered in an idol form.
+The first phase overlaps with the regime of Satavahana dynasty from about the 2nd century BCE to 1st century BCE, while the second phase parallels to the Basim branch of the Vakataka dynasty with their Asmaka and Rishikaliegemen in the 5th to 6th centuries CE.
+Six caves (caves 8, 9, 10, 12, 13, and 15A) were excavated during the first phase of Hinayana followers of Buddhism and in the second phase the rupestrian activity was dominated by the Mahayana followers of Buddhism, where Buddha was revered in an idol form.

-The caves consist of 36 identifiable foundations, some of them discovered after the original numbering of the caves from 1 through 29.The caves those were later identified were suffixed with the letters of the alphabet, such as 15A, which have been identified between the originally umbered caves 15 and 16.
-One thing to keep in mind is that the numbering in the caves is only a convention of convenience and does not reflect the chronological order of their construction.
+The caves consist of 36 identifiable foundations, some of them discovered after the original numbering of the caves from 1 through 29.The caves those were later identified were suffixed with the letters of the alphabet, such as 15A, which have been identified between the originally numbered caves 15 and 16.
+The numbering in the caves is only a convention of convenience and does not reflect the sequential order of their construction.
 The murals in these caves describe stories from the Jatakas and the later caves depict the artistic influence of the Gupta period, but there have been no specific dates as to which century the early caves were built.

 Ajanta Caves are rock-cut caves built from the Basalt accumulated in the form of igneous rocks that have been amassed due to the volcanic eruptions occurred long back.
 The workers carved these rocks with utmost planning and detail and carved out pillars, roofs, and idols of these rock formations.
 Along with the idols of deities, exquisite wall paintings have also been carved out from the stone.
 The entry gate for the caves is through a gateway built between cave 15 and 16 and is decorated with elephant and caves.